Kansas State Wildcats football: Uniforms

 team has worn these uniforms from 1989 to 2007, and from 2010 to present.

-The uniforms were altered slightly in 2008 and 2009.
-In 2008, the Wildcats introduced purple pants while playing road games.
-These debuted in the first road game of the season at Louisville.
-The team wore purple pants every road game in 2008 until the final road game of the season at Missouri, when the Wildcats wore gray pants.
-On November 15, 2008, Kansas State wore purple pants with purple jerseys at home against Nebraska, marking the first time since 1988 that the team wore all-purple uniforms.
-The Wildcats warmed up for the Nebraska game with their traditional purple jerseys with gray pants but came out for the game wearing purple pants.
+The uniforms underwent minor changes in 2008 and 2009.
+In 2008, the Wildcats introduced purple pants for road games, debuting them in the season’s first away game at Louisville.
+The team wore purple pants in every road game that year until the final road contest at Missouri, when they switched to gray pants.
+On November 15, 2008, Kansas State wore an all-purple uniform—purple pants with purple jerseys—at home against Nebraska, marking the first time the team had worn all-purple since 1988.
+For the Nebraska game, the Wildcats warmed up in their traditional purple jerseys with gray pants but emerged onto the field wearing the new purple pants.

 Kansas State has had the same design on its football helmets since 1989: silver with a dark purple Powercat logo on both sides, and a white stripe and purple trim from the front to the rear of the helmet.
 On each side of the helmet's stripe is the individual player's number.
 The word "Wildcats" is also written on the back of the helmet at the very bottom.
 But on Fort Riley Day 2013 there was purple digital camouflage on the helmets.